Skip to main content

 Etched In Stone

 This historical short story is a fictitious account of Ashoka, the Mauryan Emperor and his first wife Devi, who finds no place in Magadhan History.
-There is another fiction on her in the blog as well.
+There is another fiction about her in the blog as well.
 This story stemmed from a merge of two ideas, one was to mention the cave inscription found in Saru Maru that mentions Asoka spending some days there with his lover (presumed to be Devi), the other idea of how if words did not immortalise a lot of battles and achievements, the names of many great men would be lost in time.

 The prince stood on the edge of the cliff, looking at the horizon.
 Dawn arrived as the birds started leaving their nests, wings fluttering, eager to discover the world.
 He looked up at them, the thought of once again going back to exploring the length and breadth of his state making him feel a little restless as he eyed his healing wounds.
 He was left to die; his enemies wished so.
 Yet by some miracle of fate, as if his purposes were yet to be fulfilled, here he was breathing and healing, watching one more sun rise on the horizon.
 The forestland below the cliff was quiet.
 He could hear a stream meander somewhere and sounds of hooves as he imagined a group of animals going to quench their thirst somewhere.
 He gulped.
 Was he thirsty too?
 He turned his back to the vast forestland below as his eyes fell on the cave that had been his home for some time now.
 Away from the eyes of his brother’s spies and the scrutiny of his father’s trusted men, here is where he had healed.
 He was about to walk in when she walked out.
 Her face looked radiant in the morning glow.